What is a personal cause donation campaign?

 mycause reserves the right to not permit and immediately remove any crowdfunding campaign at our discretion.

-mycause reserves the right to remove any images included on fixed crowd funding campaigns that may be considered inappropriate or offensive.
+mycause reserves the right to remove any images on any campaign that may be considered inappropriate or offensive at our discretion.

 Content and activities that are not permitted.

-Mycause reserves the right to remove any user account or page that contains any content it deems inappropriate, offensive or unlawful.
-Any unlawful activity will be reported to appropriate authority immediately.
+mycause reserves the right to remove any user account or page that contains any content it deems inappropriate, offensive or unlawful.
+Any unlawful activity will be reported to the appropriate authority immediately.

 Reasons a user or content will be removed or reported to authorities: